-- 1. Locate the appropriate memory module socket. - To release the memory module from the socket, simultaneously press the ejectors on both ends of the memory module socket.

-3. Lift the memory module away from the chassis.
+- 1. Locate the appropriate memory module socket. - To release the memory module from the socket, simultaneously press the ejectors on both ends of the memory module socket. - CAUTION: Handle each memory module only by the card edges, ensuring not to touch the middle of the memory module or metallic contacts. - 3.
+Lift the memory module away from the chassis.